Ygh-aargh/EW_scripts/README.md

  * `L_2` for sequence of simulations with Defense Sim XP x2,
  * `L_15` for sequence of simulations with one Defense Sim XP x15,
  * `L_30` for sequence of simulations with one Defense Sim XP x30.
+* [Autoplayer](../master/Autoplayer): This is the main script used to farm XP from defense simulations from A-1.
+It performs many tasks: Calls non-trivial sequence of [SimpleSim](../master/SimpleSim), tries to upgrade certain parts, ciollests resources, tries to upgrade map bases.
+Call `Autoplayer [number_of_cycles]`.
+Default `number_of_cycles` is 100.